ciwg/workshop-2025-07-08-sst-graphical/README.md

   layers of nuance that are intended to capture a wide variety of real-world phenomena.
 However, this multiplicity can lead to complexity that may not be necessary for all applications.

+---
+# Comparison with the Semantic Spacetime Approach

 - **Simpler Event/State Model**
   In contrast, the event/state model reduces the number of abstractions by: